dat-ecosystem-archive/docs/docs/how-dat-works.md

 # How Dat Works

 Note this is about Dat 2.0 and later.
-For historical info about earlier incarnations of Dat (Alpha, Beta) check out [this post](http://dat-data.com/blog/2016-01-19-brief-history-of-dat).

-Read the [dat whitepaper](https://github.com/datproject/docs/tree/master/papers) for technical details.
+Read the [dat whitepaper](https://github.com/datproject/docs/tree/master/papers/dat-paper.md) for technical details.

 When someone starts downloading data with the [Dat command-line tool](https://github.com/datproject/dat), here's what happens: